-Group Size: 2 - 4 passengers
+Group Size: Maximum 10 passengers

 An incredible and unique flying safari, capturing the sights of endangered wild African animals whose existence is not only threatened but in many cases endangered according to the venerable IUCN Red List of threatened species – www.iucnredlist.org - Lion and Cheetah in the world famous Masai Mara, African Elephant in Samburu, Wild Dog (also known as painted Dogs), the Black Rhino and the critically endangered Northern White Rhino in Laikipa.
 Experience the excitement and stunning scenery of magical Kenya from the air, aboard an executively configured luxury Cessna Caravan.
 Truly a trip of a lifetime!

 Day 1 - Masai Mara National Reserve

 Spirit of the Masai Mara is a small, intimate family owned and managed lodge located within the stunning 35,000 acre Siana Conservancy.
 Guests have access to this private conservancy which protects the local wildlife and benefits the local community.
-This is the ideal location for both private game viewing within the conservancy and the opportunity to witness the great Wwldebeest and zebra migration season, normally July to end of October, within the Masai Mara National Reserve.
+This is the ideal location for both private game viewing within the conservancy and the opportunity to witness the great wildebeest and zebra migration season, normally July to end of October, within the Masai Mara National Reserve.

 Day 2 - Masai Mara National Reserve